-Here at Hodge Jones & Allen Solicitors, we understand that there are many reasons why people conduct their finances in the manner they do.
+We understand that there are many reasons why people conduct their finances in the manner they do.
 This may not be in line with the expectations of law enforcement agencies but may still be entirely innocent.
-These reasons might be cultural, or a matter of personal preference.
-Such choices may be misinterpreted as criminal activity.

 Our financial crime and regulatory team is ranked amongst the best in the UK and is supported by an exceptional criminal defence department.
 We can provide exceptional advice to guide you through these allegations.

-We have extensive, unparalleled experience of acting in defending money laundering allegations.
-We act for both individuals and organisations.
+We have extensive, unparalleled experience of acting in defending money laundering allegations for both individuals and organisations.

-We at Hodge Jones and Allen recognise how high the stakes are and the importance of protecting your business and career.
+We recognise how high the stakes are and the importance of protecting your business, reputation, freedom and career.
 We can adeptly guide you through the process.

-From the start, we make sure that all of your concerns can be addressed by our multi-disciplinary team.
-What happens at an initial interview or a police station can affect what happens with the rest of the case, which is why we provide this service by experienced practitioners 24 hours a day, 365 days a year.
+From the start, we make sure that all your concerns can be addressed by our multi-disciplinary team.
+What happens at an initial interview or a police station can affect what happens with the rest of the case.

 We know that an investigation can mean that there is a serious risk to your reputation and we assist in managing this process.

-Our forensic approach to analysis, our ability to call on decades of contacts of the very best accountants, financial experts and specialist barristers means that we can manage your case quickly and efficiently.
+Our forensic approach to analysis, our ability to call on decades of work with the very best accountants, financial experts and specialist barristers means that we can manage your case quickly and efficiently.

 Money Laundering offences are often subject to restraint or confiscation proceedings.
 Our Financial Crime and Regulatory Team are mindful of this from the start.
 We can advise on how your decisions affect these proceedings and make clear and strategic plans to successfully defend your case.